Molecolab-Pisa/pyQME/README.md

 git pull upstream main
 ```

-If you feel your work is completed and want to merge it with the `main` branch of PyQME, you can
+If you feel your work is completed and want to merge it with the `main` branch of pyQME, you can
 make a merge request and ask for a review of your work.

 If, when contributing with some feature, you want to write some unit test for it, we are all super happy.